Meghansaha/artpack/README.md

 #### Why data outputs?
 Wouldn’t geoms be more efficient or user-friendly?

 Not necessarily.
-Data outputs are provided to afford the user freedom of manipulation and choice. aRtpack is developed to make the user’s life easier by making data generation for `ggplot2` art easier.
+Data outputs are provided to afford the user freedom of manipulation and choice. artpack is developed to make the user’s life easier by making data generation for `ggplot2` art easier.
 All data outputs are intended to be used with existing `ggplot2` geoms like [`geom_polygon()`](https://ggplot2.tidyverse.org/reference/geom_polygon.html)